-How Bill Belichick Uses Coaching Continuity To Extend Patriots’ Dynasty
+NESN

 “I think Bill’s done a great job not being afraid to hire guys that are already on his staff to replace guys who leave.
 One guy leaves, he just hires another young guy off his staff and says ‘let’s go.’
 He’s the best at it.

 “… I’ve always used the same two words: insight and foresight.
 He’s always thinking down the road about what’s going to happen next.
 Like if Josh were a head coach, what’s he going to do next?
 Is he going to hire somebody who’s on his staff right now or is he going back and get a re-tread?
-That’s really his choices.
+That’s really his choice.

 “But he (Belichick) already knows what he’d do.
 That’s the only thing important. … It’s not important what anyone else knows.
 Because he knows what puts that organization in the best chance of winning.